rongqingpin/Cheatsheets/SQL.md

   WHERE c1 ? ..., ...          -- ? is some operator
   GROUP BY ..., ...
   HAVING P(...) ? ..., ...
-  ORDER BY ..., ...            -- default ascending (e.g. a-z), or add desc; if multiple columns, start from the first LIMIT n;
+  ORDER BY c1, c2 DESC, ...    -- start from the first
+  LIMIT n;
 ```